glebpopoff/TeamCity-2018.1-Setup-Guide/README.md

 # TeamCity 2018.1 Setup Guide
-The guide provides instructions on how to setup TeamCity 2018.1 server running on Windows 2016 server and configure build jobs for a VueJS application (with TypeScript) and a .NET Core 2 Web API.
+The guide provides instructions on how to setup TeamCity 2018.1 server running on Windows XXX server and configure build jobs for a VueJS application (with TypeScript) and a .NET Core 2 Web API.

 Requirements:
-- Windows Server 2016 (lower versions will probably work as well).
+- Windows Server 2016 (lower versions will probably work fine).
 Suggested configuration: 2 vcpus, 4GB RAM
 - TeamCity 2018.1
 - Full admin access to the server (including an ability to create new local-admin users)